upenn-embedded/helix-vault/README.md

 Only when all three layers succeed, in order, does the servo release the final latch.

-A DC motor opens the internal sliding door immediately after the fingerprint stage.
+A DC motor opens the internal sliding door immediately after the fingerprint stage, revealing the analog combination panel and the keypad.

-Two MCUs communicate using a  **3-bit parallel GPIO bus** , and the LCD MCU controls system sequencing, actuator commands, and on-screen guidance.

 ---